york-cs-dams/practicals/habitable_programs/exercises/size/README.md

 This practical covers:

-* Evaluating the habitability of a system by measuring its size
+1. Evaluating the habitability of a system by measuring its size
-* Applying the measures to decide how to improve the habitability of a program
+2. Applying the measures to decide how to improve the habitability of a program
-* Refactorings that improve the habitability of a program by reducing the size of its parts
+3. Refactorings that improve the habitability of a program by reducing the size of its parts

-You are to build a tool that can automatically measure the size of Ruby programs.
-The tool will implement the size metrics discussed in the lectures.

-## Building the size tool
+## 1. Building the size tool

-Your first task is to complete the `size` tool so that it implements all of the metrics discussed in the lectures.
-The code in this repository contains an executable which can be invoked using `vado size MODE PROJECT`.
+Your first task is to build a tool, called `size`, that implements all of the metrics discussed in the lectures.
+A partial implementation has been provided: the code in this repository contains an executable which can be invoked using `vado size ...`.
 Run `vado size help` for more information.

 The sample projects in the `data` folder can be used to test the size tool.
 If you run, say, `vado size files hello_world` you'll notice that the size tool doesn't do much yet:

 | Subject        | lines_of_code | number_of_modules | number_of_classes |
 | :------------- | :------------ | :---------------- | :---------------- |